GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Now, you can start interacting with your service!

-To know the protocol, ie. the endpoints available in the service and the information those endpoints accept as input and return as output, see the [protocol spec](https://tools.ietf.org/html/rfc7644).
-However, to make it easier for you, we have compiled some representative examples of CRUD (create, read, update and delete) with SCIM in the section [Raw HTTP requests](#raw-http-requests) that you may see at a later time.
+To know the endpoints available in the service and the information those endpoints accept as input and return as output, see the [protocol spec](https://tools.ietf.org/html/rfc7644).
+You may also like checking this [section](#api-documentation-at-a-glance).
+To make it easier for you, we have compiled some representative examples of CRUD (create, read, update and delete) with SCIM in the section [Raw HTTP requests](#raw-http-requests) that you may see at a later time.

 For now, start with a basic query: say we need to find the users whose `userName` contains the sequence of letters "mi".

-We need to know:
+We need to:

-- The SCIM endpoint for user retrieval, which is `https://<host-name>/identity/restv1/scim/v2/Users` in Gluu Server 3.1.0+
+- Know the SCIM endpoint for user retrieval, which is `https://<host-name>/identity/restv1/scim/v2/Users`

 - **Write a filter for a search:** In this case, it's fairly easy, the filter we need is `filter=userName co "mi"` where `co` stands for _contains_.
 To learn more about filters see section 3.4.2.2 of [protocol spec](https://tools.ietf.org/html/rfc7644)